makany-milan/makany-milan.github.io/_publications/experts.md

 citation: #'Makany M., N. Zinoyveva.
 (2025): "Experts on Scientific Committees"'
 ---

+# Presentations
+ - 2025: UK Department for Education

 # Abstract

 We study how the presence of experts affects decision-making in committees.
 Leveraging ad-